-When you create a Pardot form, the form will have its own CSS styling out of the box.
-Sometimes, you may need to change the look and feel of this styling to better fit your website/landing page.
+When you create a Pardot form, the form will have its own CSS styling automatically.
+Sometimes, you may need to change the look and feel of this styling to better fit your website or landing page.

-This article series shows the CSS styles and some common changes that customers can make to their Forms’ CSS.
+This article series shows the CSS styles and some common changes that you can make.
 We recommend using a plug-in called FireBug to help style these pages and test before making the change.
-We encourage you to dive in and have fun, but please know that some of the CSS concepts discussed in this series will take an experienced front-end developer resource to accomplish.
+We encourage you to dive in and have fun, but please know that some of the CSS concepts discussed here will take an experienced front-end developer resource to accomplish.